aantipov/moiva-blog/content/post/2021-04-28-migration-from-vue-cli-to-vite.md

 {
-    "title": "The missing migration guide: from Vue CLI to Vite", "date": "2021-04-27",
+    "title": "The missing migration guide: from Vue CLI to Vite", "date": "2021-04-28",
     "url": "the-missing-migration-guide-from-vue-cli-to-vite",
     "summary": "Have an existing Vue 3 + Vue CLI project and wanna try the new trendy build tool from Evan You (author of VueJS)?
 This article will provide you with a guide how to do the migration."
 }

 ## Introduction
-I haven't updated [Moiva.io](http://moiva.io/)'s npm dependencies for a while and I thought the time has come.
+[Moiva.io](http://moiva.io/)'s npm dependencies haven't been updated for a while and I thought the time has come.

 The update didn't go well though.
 So I came up with a "workaroud".